An Asynchronous Two-Speed Kalman Filter for Real-Time UUV Cooperative Navigation Under Acoustic Delays: Problem Formulation

 \subsection{System Kinematics and Coordinate Frames}

-We consider an unmanned underwater vehicle (UUV) that navigates in a collaborative network.
-Our kinematic model is based on two basic coordinate systems: the north-east-down (NED) navigation coordinate system, recorded as $\{N\}$, and the vehicle's body coordinate frame, denoted as $\{B\}$.
-At any discrete time step of $k$, we represent the state vector of UUV as $x_k \in \mathbb{R}^{n}$.
-The vector contains the three-dimensional position $p^n_k$, the linear velocity $v^b_k$ and the attitude represented by Euler angles $\Theta_k$:
+We consider a UUV navigating within a cooperative network, utilizing a North-East-Down (NED) navigation frame $\{N\}$ and a body frame $\{B\}$.
+At discrete time step $k$, the state vector $x_k \in \mathbb{R}^{n}$ encompasses the 3D position $p^n_k$, linear velocity $v^b_k$, and Euler angles $\Theta_k$:

-The discrete-time kinematic model driven by high-frequency control input $u_{k-1}$ (acceleration and angular rate measured by IMU and DVL) is defined as follows:
+The discrete-time kinematic model, driven by high-frequency inputs $u_{k-1}$ (IMU accelerations and angular rates), is:

-where $f(\cdot)$ represents the nonlinear six-degree-of-freedom (6-DOF) kinematic transition function containing the coordinate transformation matrix (Jacobian matrix $J(\Theta)$), and $w_{k-1} \sim \mathcal{N}(0, Q)$ is the standard Gaussian process noise.